fboes/aerofly-custom-missions/README.md

 console.log(missionList.toString());
 ```

-As there are lots of properties for the mission and its flight plan, check the type hinting on the various objects to find out which properties you are able to set.
+As there are lots of properties for the flight plan as well as explanation for the properties mentioned above, check the type hinting on the various objects to find out which properties you are able to set.

 ### Important notices

 - Be aware that `mission.origin` and `mission.destination` do not need to match the flight plan.
 In case of `origin` you may want to set the position to the actual parking position of your aircraft, which may not be the first way point in your flight plan.
-- Flight plans almost always require at least 4 checkpoints:
+- Flightplan almost always require at least 4 checkpoint:
   - `origin`
   - `departure_runway`
   - `destination_runway`
   - `destination`
 - Be aware that all untis for altitude, elevation or distance are measured in meters!
-In most cases there will be helper functions for defining these values in feet (for altitude, elevation, length) or statute miles (for visbility).
+In most cases there will be helper functions for defining these values in feet or statute miles (for visibility).

 ## Status